ku3mich/SPL_2.2.0_SDCC_patch/README.md

   - since I am used to IDEs, the provided Makefile is far from perfect.
 For example it lacks automatic dependencies.
 Any help is appreciated!
   - in the same content: a template project for an IDE would be nice, but which one…?
   - acc. to UM flash block operations must be executed from RAM.
 How do I compile/link code for RAM execution?
-  - the trap handler requires a patch or recent nightly-build.
-If not present just comment out.
-However, traps shall be part of the next release (when?)
   - SDCC requires the interrupt token AFTER the function name in ISR declaration.
 I have fixed all examples, but this requires a manual fix for other libs that rely on SPL (see STM homepage).
 However, according to Erik and Philipp this would require a change of the SDCC parser with associated risks --> not likely to be changed
+  - the trap handler requires a recent nightly-build.
+To skip, set SKIP_TRAPS=1 in Makefile.
+Trap handling is planned for the next release (when?)

 Legal status:
   - STM has indicated that they may approve of distribution of the modified sources.
 But nothing official, yet